CBO-FM: AM rebroadcaster

 CBOM operating at 710 kHz in Maniwaki, Quebec is CBO-FM's only rebroadcaster outside Ontario and currently the last remaining AM transmitter to rebroadcast CBO-FM.
-On March 17, 2022, the CBC submitted an application to move CBOM Maniwaki from the AM band to the FM band at 93.3 MHz.
+On March 17, 2022, the CBC submitted an application to move CBOM 710 to 93.3 MHz.
 The CRTC approved the CBC's applications to move both CBOF-1 and CBOM Maniwaki to the FM band on June 1, 2022.